esyede/rakit/packages/docs/data/strings.md

 ### Str::contains_all()

-This method checks if the given string contains all of its values:
+Checks if the given string contains all of its values:

 ```php
 $contains_all = Str::contains_all('Rakit PHP framework', ['Rakit', 'PHP']); // true